moveit/moveit2_tutorials/doc/tutorials/your_first_project/your_first_project.rst

     rclcpp::NodeOptions().automatically_declare_parameters_from_overrides(true)
   );

-The first argument is the string that ROS will use to make a unique node.
+The first argument is a string that ROS will use to make a unique node.
 The second is needed for MoveIt because of how we use ROS Parameters.

 Lastly we have the code to shutdown ROS.